newamericafoundation/teddy/README.md

 Before starting to build, run `npm install` and change the git origin `git remote set-url origin https://github.com/newamerica-graphics/REPOSITORY.git`.

 1. Define all chartIDs that will be referenced in wagtail inside [webpack.config.js](https://github.com/newamerica-graphics/data-viz-boilerplate/blob/master/webpack.config.js#L29)
-2. Create a .env file in the root of this directory with entries for `AWS_ACCESS_KEY` and `AWS_SECRET_KEY`.
-3. Build your graphic any way you like
+2. Build your graphic any way you like
-4. Inside `src/index.js` define initialization functions for each graphic.
+3. Inside `src/index.js` define initialization functions for each graphic.
 It may look somethings like this:

 ```js
 var settings = {